oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 6. Set the **Start Month** and **End Month** fields to the first and last day of the current month respectively, and click **Compute**.
 Make note of the number of audit records collected by Oracle Data Safe.

+7. If for some reason the number of audit records is equal to zero, run the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) SQL script to load sample data into your database.
+This script generates auditable database activity for the `ADMIN` user.
+Then, repeat steps 5 and 6 and view the amount of collected audit data.

 ## Task 4: Create SSH keys in Cloud Shell